YMCA: Latin America

-YMCA financial assistance programs help to make YMCA accessible to everyone.

-Its archives are held by Library and Archives Canada.
-Until 1912, when Canadian YMCAs formed their own national council, YMCAs were jointly administered by the International Committee of the Young Men's Christian Associations of North America.
+Argentina

+YMCA developed in 1902 in Argentina, where it provided support for physical education teachers.
+YMCA was most notable in encouraging women's sports in South America, and during the early 1900s, YMCA in Argentina highly promoted basketball, swimming, and track and field.
+There were many victories for the development of sports in Argentina due to YMCA, such as Frederick Dickens, who served as the director of physical education at the Buenos Aires YMCA.
+Dickens eventually led the Argentine Olympic delegation to Paris in 1924 and Amsterdam in 1928.

+Brazil

+YMCA developed in 1893 in Brazil, and volleyball was deemed appropriate for women from the beginning.
+Through the encouragement of YMCA, physical educators promoted women's volleyball in schools like Escola Wenceslau Braz and Colégio Sylvio Leite in Rio.
+Sports clubs even began to organize events for women because of YMCA's influence.

 Mexico

 Mexico's first YMCA branch opened in Mexico City in 1902 for the American community.
 By 1904, there were two more branches in Mexico City and one branch established in Monterrey.
 In 1907, another branch in Chihuahua was set up and then one YMCA in Tampico.
 In Mexico, YMCA organized physical activity, individual development, and national progress.
 There was advertising for YMCA programs that would help young men gain life skills and YMCA also had some activities for women.
 For example, an excursion to Xochimilco in 1910 featured races for boys and girls and indoor baseball for everyone.
-Although, YMCA had very little influence on rural Mexico until after the Mexican Revolution.
+YMCA had very little influence on rural Mexico until after the Mexican Revolution.